-As you can see below, Ceridian's revenue growth has been solid over the last two years, growing from quarterly revenue of $204.4 million in Q3 FY2020, to $315.6 million.
+As you can see below, Ceridian's revenue growth has been strong over the last two years, growing from quarterly revenue of $222.8 million in Q4 FY2020, to $336.1 million.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Ceridian's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 37.7% in Q3.
+Ceridian's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 40.2% in Q4.

 That means that for every $1 in revenue the company had $0.40 left to spend on developing new products, marketing & sales and the general administrative overhead.
 Ceridian's gross margin is poor for a SaaS business and it's dropped significantly since the previous quarter.
 This is probably the exact opposite of what shareholders would like to see.

 Cash Is King

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Ceridian's free cash flow came in at $29.4 million in Q3, up 20.4% year on year.
+Ceridian's free cash flow came in at $12.2 million in Q4, turning positive year on year.

-Ceridian has generated $39.4 million in free cash flow over the last twelve months, 3.3% of revenues.
-This FCF margin is a result of Ceridian asset lite business model, and provides it with at least some cash to invest in the business without depending on capital markets.
+Ceridian has generated $74.8 million in free cash flow over the last twelve months, a decent 6% of revenues.
+This FCF margin is a result of Ceridian asset lite business model, and provides it with optionality and decent amount of cash to invest in the business.

 Key Takeaways from Ceridian's Q2 Results

-With a market capitalization of $10 billion, more than $408.4 million in cash and with free cash flow over the last twelve months being positive, the company is in a very strong position to invest in growth.
+Sporting a market capitalization of $11.5 billion, more than $431.9 million in cash and with positive free cash flow over the last twelve months, we're confident that Ceridian has the resources it needs to pursue a high growth business strategy.